plain-insure/terraform-provider-data/docs/resources/notnull.md

 page_title: "data_notnull Resource - data"
 subcategory: ""
 description: |-
-  NotNull resource that returns a non-null value based on input value and default
+  NotNull resource that returns a non-null value based on input value and default.
+It will maintain prior non-null value when input changes to null.
+Working like a sticky value with a default fallback for the initial run.
 ---

 # data_notnull (Resource)

-NotNull resource that returns a non-null value based on input value and default
+NotNull resource that returns a non-null value based on input value and default.
+It will maintain prior non-null value when input changes to null.
+Working like a sticky value with a default fallback for the initial run.

 ## Example Usage